berserktv/vscode-yocto-helper/README.md

 - Unpack the root filesystem at `/tmp/docker/nfs` as root

 ⚠️ Critical: File permissions must be preserved during extraction (as root ownership), otherwise:
-  - systemd in the NFS-loaded rootfs will fail
+  - "systemd" in the NFS-loaded rootfs will fail
   - Numerous components will break
   - Process permissions must be strictly maintained - no exceptions!